 - The Canadian Imperial Bank of Commerce launched their smart banking for Business digital solutions to provide users with account insights.
 This helped business owners, entrepreneurs and professionals to make real time business decisions using real time data.

 Digital Promotion in a Retail Banking Environment

-The BMO flagship store in Toronto places a heavy focus in building a strong brand presence in store.
-They do so by adding clear call to action messages.
+The BMO flagship store in Toronto places a heavy focus on building a strong brand presence in-store.
+They do so by adding clear call-to-action messages.

-Westminster Savings in Vancouver visualized consumer insights and sent key messages to target audience group in branch.
+Westminster Savings in Vancouver visualized consumer insights and sent key messages to the target audience groups in the branch.